Daimx1214/University-Managment-System/README.md

 }

- **Apply Migrations & Create Database**
+ **Apply Migrations & Create Database** dotnet ef migrations add InitialCreate dotnet ef database update
- Run the following commands in the project root to scaffold and apply the initial migration:

-# Restore all NuGet packages
-dotnet restore
+**Restore all NuGet packages** dotnet restore

-# Create the initial EF Core migration
-dotnet ef migrations add InitialCreate
+**Create the initial EF Core migration** dotnet ef migrations add InitialCreate dotnet ef database update

-# Apply migration to the database (creates DB if it does not exist)
-dotnet ef database update
+**Apply migration to the database (creates DB if it does not exist)** dotnet ef database update
  Note: The application also auto-migrates on startup via db.Database.Migrate() in Program.cs, so this step can be skipped on subsequent runs.
 **Run the Application**
-dotnet run
+dotnet run --project UniversityManagmentSystem
-# Or with hot reload during development
-dotnet watch run
+**Or with hot reload during development** dotnet watch run

 | URL                                    | Description                          |